View of the Eiffel Tower from the Tour Saint Jacques in Paris

 View of the Sacré Coeur in Montmartre from the Tour Saint Jacques Paris

-Southern views offer a pristine look at the Left Bank of Paris – from the Notre Dame to the Panthéon!
+Southern views offer a pristine look at the Left Bank of Paris – from Notre Dame to the Panthéon!

 View of the Notre Dame from the Tour Saint Jacques Paris